-In creating such alignment in its facilities development processes, the District and the College have assured its physical resources support its programs and services.
-Currently, the College is undergoing a major construction program funded by the local Measure A 2006 bond and local Measure E 2014 bond.
-Implementation of these projects will aid the College in addressing the age and condition of its facilities as much of the campus was constructed prior to 1970.
-It will also aid in upgrades to infrastructure, mechanical and building systems as well as telecommunication capacity such as fiber connectivity and support of WiFI expansions within building interior and exterior spaces.
-The construction and renovation projects initiated by the College's previous master plan, has included a remodel of the Student Services Center, technology updates in College Complex classrooms, construction of a new Kinesiology and Athletics Complex, a new Student Union building, as well as construction of a new Brentwood Center.
+By creating such alignment in its facilities development processes, the District and the College have ensured that physical resources support the institution's programs and services.
+Currently, LMC is undergoing a major construction program funded by the local Measure A 2006 bond and local Measure E 2014 bond.
+Implementation of these projects will aid the College in addressing the age and condition of its facilities, as much of the Pittsburg Campus was constructed in the early 1970s.
+It will also aid in upgrades to: infrastructure; mechanical and building systems; and telecommunication capacity, such as fiber connectivity and support of Wi-Fi expansions within building interior and exterior spaces.
+The 2006 Measure A capital improvement program helped build out the first campus planning phase.
+The 2014 Measure E capital improvement program is focused on execution of the later planning phases of the campus plan.
+The results of these capital improvement programs have begun to remarkably change and transform the College, and these improvements will continue over the next several years under the 2014 Measure E bond.
+(III.B.2-6, III.B.1-4, III.B.2-7)

+The construction and renovation projects initiated by the College's master plan have included: a remodel of the Student Services Center; technology updates in College Complex classrooms; construction of a new Kinesiology & Athletics Complex; a new Student Union building; and construction of a new Brentwood Center.
 Ultimately, facility plans are updated decennially.
-At present, the College's new master plan, Educational Master Plan (2020-2025) is under development.
-Once this plan has been reviewed through the College's shared governance processes, the College will then engage in developing a new Facilities Master Plan, which will not only align with the Educational Master Plan (2020-2025), but will also include similar processes to ensure effective use of the College's assignable square footage.
+At present, the College's new Educational Master Plan 2020-2025 is under development.
+Once this plan has been reviewed through its shared governance processes, LMC will then engage in developing a new Facilities Master Plan, which will not only align with the EMP, but will also include similar processes to ensure effective use of the College's assignable square footage.
+(III.B.2-8, III.B.1-4, III.B.2-9, III.B.2-10, I.A.2-10)